Connersville, Indiana: Highways

+Education

 All public schools belong to the Fayette County School Corporation.
 There are about 1,200 students in high school, 700 in middle school, 1,800 in public elementary schools, and 300 in parochial elementary schools (as of 2012).
 Public elementary schools and some parochial elementary schools include kindergarten.
-The Whitewater Technical Career Center is a secondary school including grades 11–12 with an enrollment of over 500; it prepares non-college-bound students for careers in the trades.
+The Whitewater Technical Career Center is a secondary school including grades 10–12 with an enrollment of over 500; it prepares non-college-bound students for careers in the trades.
 There are no institutions of higher learning in Connersville.
 The Connersville Center offers extension courses through Indiana University East.
 The nearest four-year colleges are IU East and Earlham College in Richmond, Indiana, and Miami University in Oxford, Ohio, all about 25 mi away by road.

 The Fayette County School Corporation garnered national attention in November 2017 with a series of articles on CBS News on the subject of school nutrition programs, nationwide—featuring Connersville schools' partnership with a food service company, Chartwell's, to offer free breakfast, lunch and supper services to all children in their schools—integrating breakfasts with classroom learning activity, offering a "second chance" breakfast for teens, and providing after-school movies with a free supper.